DUNE/computing-training-202112/_episodes/15-expert-in-the-room-grid.md

 teaching: 75
 exercises: 0
 questions:
-- How to become a grid and batch yoda master
+- How to become a grid and batch yoda master.
 objectives:
-- .
-- .
+- Provide guidance to participants in a live debug session.
 keypoints:
-- .
-- .
+-
 ---

-## Coming soon
+## Debug Session

+How can our Yoda masters assist you?

 {%include links.md%}